boots-edu/textbook/source/text/6-polymorphism/member_access.md

 ```
 {: .no-run}

 Notice that now we are deriving from Polygon instead of Drawable.
-Because a polygon can already represent a rectangle, we don’t need any other properties (we can delete the corners).
+Because a polygon can already represent a rectangle, we don't need any other properties (we can delete the corners).

 We call the superclasses constrctor with the array of points for the particular 4 sided polygon that this rectangle represents.
 We would need to rewrite the area, perimeter and diagonals methods to use our new implementation, but users of our class will see no change in how they use it.